akp5549/BMMB_852/week5/READme.md

 #### Comparing them, aside from the fact that we know paired-end data is more robust than single-end data, we can clearly see the quality of FASTQ files is better in the Illumina sequence.
+For example, the Phred score is almost 2x as high for the Illumina platform dataset.